kaltura/developer-platform-docs/documentation/player-portal/android/player-settings-android.md

  PKTrackConfig trackConfig = new  PKTrackConfig().setPreferredMode(PKTrackConfig.Mode.SELECTION).setTrackLanguage("ru")
 ```

-Once we have the `PKTrackConfig` object we can use it as parameter for the api.
+Once we have the `PKTrackConfig` object we can use it as parameter for the API.

 ```
 player.getSettings().setPreferredAudioTrack(preferredAudioTrackConfig)